fpapado/aroundedinburgh/worklog.md

 # Basic Functionality
-More styling for places (new etc.)

 Add maki icons https://www.mapbox.com/maki-icons/ Customise map

+Route to /places as home, add separate /about route

 Flexbox menu and header

+Revamp colour combinations

+Close off signups / approval scheme

 Footer

 Give geolocation error when crashing

-Factor out forms, buttons etc into component templates
+# Categories and Places
+More styling for places (new etc.)

 Category search.
 "I want a place to..."

 Category: "To..."

+Place summary for index?

 Slug for places
 UUID